dipanshupandey/PyDSA/README.md

 Learning Data Structures and Algorithms with Python, one step at a time.

 Welcome to my Data Structures and Algorithms (DSA) learning repository!
-This project is a collection of my solutions, notes, and code for practicing DSA using Python.
+This project is a collection of my solutions and code for practicing DSA using Python.
 ## Features
 - Code implementations of common data structures (arrays, linked lists, trees, etc.).
 - Solutions to DSA problems from popular platforms like LeetCode, HackerRank, or GeeksforGeeks.